SQream/sqream_docs/data_type_guides/converting_and_casting_types.rst

    ::

 * See the :ref:`SQL functions reference <sql_functions>` for additional functions that convert from a specific value which is not an SQL type, such as :ref:`from_unixts`, etc.

+.. note:: SQream interprets integer constants exceeding the maximum bigint value as float constants, which may cause precision loss.